La Bataille de la Moscowa: Development and publication history

 La Bataille de la Moscowa was originally designed by Laurence A. Groves and published by Martial Enterprises in 1975.
 (The company changed its name to Marshall Enterprises shortly after the game was published.)
 The game was originally released as a "baggy game" (everything enclosed in a plastic bag rather than a box), and included six short scenarios and a grand battle game.

 Scaled to the regimental/battalion level — each hex is 100 metres, and each turn is 20 minutes of game time — the game utilizes four maps and 1400 counters representing various military units, making it one of the biggest and most complex wargames published at the time.
+Each stacking point is 100-150 men, 60-70 horses or 1-3 guns.
+Units may be placed in march order (ie. columns) in which they can use roads, subject to a one battalion stacking limit, but are weak in defence and may not attack.
+A regiment concentrated for combat will have weaker firepower than if its battalions are deployed separately, but will be stronger in morale and in melee combat.
+Leaders are used to rally units and confer a combat bonus.
+Artillery can break up enemy attacks at medium range and is deadly at short range.
+Cavalry is divided into lancers, dragoons and Russian Cossacks, while the French Old Guard can terrify its opponents if it charges.
+There are no rules for command control or ammunition supply but the game does have rules for multi-player games, covering the sending of messages, insubordination and "death" of players.
+Nick Palmer wrote that the scenario for the Shevardino Redoubt [a Russian fortified position captured two days before the main battle] gives good picture of the game, whereas the scenarios for the Raevski Redoubt [a Russian fortified position during the main battle] are shorter than the main game but more limited.

 In the essay "A Game Out of All Proportion", Jon Peterson commented that "The market's sweet tooth for fantasy in the 1970s did not spoil its appetite for historical simulation entirely.
 Traditional wargames in this period grew in both depth and breadth, though not simultaneously in the same product.
 The small unit actions depicted by Tactical Game 3 inspired a number of narrow-scale successors [...]
 Simultaneously, other titles tried to capture the campaign-level activities of major battle theatres [...] there followed many of these so-called "monster games," such as the 1,400-counter juggernaut of Marshall Enterprises, La Bataille de la Moscowa (1975) [...]
 These games tested the limits of what could practically be modelled on a physical apparatus."

 In 1977, GDW bought the rights to the game and republished it as a boxed set with upgraded components and minor rules revisions.

 Marshall Enterprises continued to produce games in the "Bataille" series: